All Episodes

 And I'll tell you this.

-When Obama is gone, when he's no longer in the White House, and particularly if uh the Republicans win the White House, if it's Trump, you watch how quickly our laws once again revert to their former status and importance.
+When Obama is gone, when he's no longer in the White House, and particularly if the Republicans win the White House, if it's Trump, you watch how quickly our laws once again revert to their former status and importance.

-The media and the Democrats will easily hold Donald Trump accountable to the law for his agenda and do everything they can to stop it, everything they can to railroad it, everything they can to torpedo it.
+The media and the Democrats will easily hold Donald Trump accountable to the law for his agenda and do everything they can to stop it, everything they can, to railroad it, everything they can to torpedo it.

 But when it comes to, my gosh, what kind of secret information do they have on Comey that would turn him into this quivering mess that will not proceed?

-I I just that question is asked so much and offered up so often as an explanation for the inexplicable, and I think it's not that complicated.
+That question is asked so much and offered up so often as an explanation for the inexplicable.

 And I think if you're doubting me, I understand if you might, because it does sound simplistic, but the evidence is abundant.

-And particularly if you live in Washington, and if you're already an accredited member of the establishment, you want to hold on to that more than anything else.
+And particularly, if you live in Washington and if you're already an accredited member of the establishment, you want to hold on to that more than anything else.

-You know how the media is, you know you don't want to end up being pillaried, you know you don't want to be the first in history with all the race problems existing in the country, you don't want to be the one guy noted forever, for as long as history is written that ends up derailing or causing there to be a smear or black mark or what have you on the Obama administration or
+You don't want to be the one guy noted forever for as long as history is written that ends up derailing or causing there to be a smear or black mark or what have you on the Obama administration or Hillary Clinton is the first female.

-If you have other ideas, I mean, have at it, I it it could be a combination of things, but I think these are all real and relevant factors.
+If you have other ideas, I mean, have at it, it could be a combination of things, but I think these are all real and relevant factors because I've just seen too much evidence of it for the past seven and a half years.

 You don't have anybody even standing up and criticizing Obama.

-But uh for the people that make things happen, people that run the FBI, people run the State Department, people that run, and of course, over at justice, they're gonna circle the wagons for their guy anyway, because they're circling the wagons for themselves.
+But for the people that make things happen, people that run the FBI, people that run the State Department, people that run.

-And it boils down to especially this Hillary situation.
+And it boils down to, especially this Hillary situation.

 I mean, Comey works for who?